Otago University Students' Association: Clubs and Societies

-As the largest student association at the University of Otago the majority of on campus clubs and societies affiliate to the association.
-Notably the Otago University Debating Society, now an affiliated club, pre-dates the formation of the Association, and it was members of the debating society that initiated the formation of OUSA in 1890.
+As the largest student association at the University of Otago, the majority of on-campus clubs and societies affiliate to the association.
+Notably the Otago University Debating Society, now an affiliated club, pre-dates the formation of the association, and it was members of the debating society that initiated the formation of OUSA in 1890.
 There are a number of long-standing clubs and societies on campus including the Otago University Rowing Club, the Otago University Rugby Football Club and the Otago University Medical Students Association.
-Today there are more than 150 clubs and societies affiliated to OUSA, representing a huge range of ethnicities, religions, politics, sports and interests of Otago students.
+Today there are more than 150 clubs and societies affiliated to OUSA, representing a range of ethnicities, religions, politics, sports and interests of Otago students.

-At the centre of the clubs and societies on campus is the OUSA Clubs and Societies Centre.
-This centre houses the staff that manage the various clubs and societies and the recreation programmes organised by OUSA.
+The OUSA Clubs and Societies Centre houses the staff that manage the various clubs and societies and the recreation programmes organised by OUSA.
 Facilities within the centre for students include a sauna, study rooms, music rooms, dance rooms, storage for clubs and an exercise hall.
-A number of recreation classes are organised and run from the centre, encompassing everything from arts, crafts and cooking, to music, sport and dance.
-Cheap lunches are available at the centre daily during University semesters, and these are organised and provided by Hare Krishna Dunedin and Community Sai Youth.
-Notably the Hare Krishna Dunedin group have been providing cheap lunches for over twenty years.
+A number of recreation classes are organised and run from the centre, including arts, crafts and cooking, music, sport and dance.
+Lunches are available at the centre daily during University semesters.